bluekeyes/Fusion360-ExportCutlist/README.md

 This should produce correct results for most common situations in woodworking, where almost all parts will have at least one flat face that is aligned with one of the stock faces.

-Bodies that don't work with this algorithm use the axis-aligned bounding box computed by Fusion 360.
+Bodies that don't work with this algorithm (e.g. because they have no planar faces) use the axis-aligned bounding box computed by Fusion 360.
+You can also disable the rotation heuristic and always use axis-aligned boxes in the advanced options.

 ## License